For Such a Time As This

 The Triumphal Arch stands as a testament to the rich architectural and artistic heritage of our Basilica.
 The painting style, reminiscent of the period from 1917 to 1940, brings to life the grandeur and solemnity of this sacred structure.
 The vibrant colors and intricate details reflect the artistic movements of the early 20th century, capturing the essence of both the spiritual and cultural zeitgeist.
 This era’s influence is evident in the meticulous brushwork and the harmonious blend of classical and modern elements, creating a visual symphony that honors our past while inspiring future generations.text in the module Advanced settings.

-The Reimagined Aspe
+The Reimagined Apse

 The Sanctuary Dome radiates a golden glow, symbolizing Heaven.
 At its center, Christ stands on the earth as Salvator Mundi, (Savior of the World) surrounded by angels in adoration.